opensearch-project/documentation-website/_search-plugins/vector-search.md

 ### Search methods

-You can choose one of the following search methods to use your model for neural search:
+Choose one of the following search methods to use your model for neural search:

 - [Semantic search]({{site.url}}{{site.baseurl}}/search-plugins/semantic-search/): Uses dense retrieval based on text embedding models to search text data.